 Alpha Rho Omega Chapter leads by example.
 In 1993 the members invested in the City of Detroit with the purchase of the Alpha Kappa Alpha Foundation Building.
 Today it exists as the nonprofit arm of the chapter which serves the community through a variety of programs and collaborations such as Africare, AKA Teens, AKA/NAACP Youth Fashions for Freedom, Detroit Urban League, MOTTEP Life Walk, Detroit Cultural Center Noel Night, Festival of Trees, Ronald

-Today Alpha Rho Omega Chapter celebrates ninety-eight years of history; ninety-eight years of sisterhood.
+Today Alpha Rho Omega Chapter celebrates ninety-nine years of history; ninety-nine years of sisterhood.
 We take pride in the services and accomplishments, both individually and collectively, of Alpha Kappa Alpha women everywhere and remain committed to the history founded and nurtured in our hearts.
-It is this love that sustains us as a chapter and holds the promise that the next ninety-eight years will be filled with “greater tasks to begin."
+It is this love that sustains us as a chapter and holds the promise that the next ninety-nine years will be filled with “greater tasks to begin."

 ALPHA KAPPA ALPHA FOUNDATION OF DETROIT